2xic/tiny-evm-language/docs/your_second_program.md

 ## Your second program
 We also have custom syntax!
-Sometimes oyu might want to
+Sometimes you might want to

 ```
 if(sighash == 0xdeadbeef){